• Skip to primary navigation

 • Remove the dough from the bowl, transfer onto a surface, and shape it into two equal logs (possibly same size and shape).
 If the dough is sticky, don't add any flour, simply wet your hands to handle it.

-• Place the two logs onto the prepared baking sheet well apart from each other (they will spread once in the oven), press gently with your hands flattening them a little bit and brush with the second beaten egg.
+• Place the two logs onto the prepared baking sheet well apart from each other (they will spread once in the oven), press gently with your hands flattening them a little bit.
+For a shiny finish, I recommend brushing the logs with a beaten egg.

 • Bake in the preheated oven for 30 minutes until firm and golden.